Where They Are Now: Business Management Careers

 Lago excelled within his first 10 months with the company, advancing to Regional Environmental, Health and Safety Manager.

 “I like the opportunity to grow within a company.
-In June, I’ll fully go into my regional role, which will be my third progressive move in my time here.
+In June, I’ll go into my regional role, which will be my third progressive move in my time here.
 If you do well, it’s a company that will reward you accordingly.”

-That means keeping up with the pace and adapting to change.
+That means keeping up the pace and adapting to change.
 Lago’s new move will also give him the opportunity to work remotely.

 “They’re not limited by ‘how it’s been;’ they’re not afraid to be different,” Lago says.
 “I like that innovative and forward thinking.”